 And then it hit me!
-One of my recent favorite veggie meals has been an eggplant burger recipe that I got from one of my coworkers.
-With a few tweaks and a bit of inspiration, I thought that they could make some tasty meatballs!
+One of my recent favourite veggie meals has been an eggplant burger recipe that I got from one of my coworkers.
+With a few tweaks and a bit of inspiration, I thought they could make some tasty meatballs!

 So I did some research on egg substitutes and got to work, and came out with something quite delicious!
-I hope you enjoy!
+I hope you enjoy it!

 For anyone who is vegetarian and not vegan, you could also add in some Parmesan cheese to the meatball mix for a little extra something.

-I had a great time coming up with this vegan meatball recipe and I hope you all enjoy!
-Thanks again Aileen for letting me take over today!
+I had a great time coming up with this vegan meatball recipe, and I hope you all enjoy it!
+Thanks again, Aileen, for letting me take over today!

 1 large eggplants (about 1 lb.), peeled and cut into 1-inch cubes

 - For this Vegan Eggplant Meatballs Recipe, a big pot of salted water should be brought to a boil.
 Cook the eggplant in the pot, stirring constantly to ensure that all of the cubes are submerged.
 Cook for 8-10 minutes, or until the cubes are softened.
 Create your flax egg and put it aside whilst this is cooking.

 - Drain and cool in a colander.
 Spread between layers of clean kitchen towels or several layers of paper towels until cold enough to treat and squeeze out as much extra liquid as possible.
 Move the eggplant to a cutting board and finely slice it after it has been drained.